 Does apple cider vinegar kill fleas?
-To make your life and that of your pets as stress-free as possible, proper flea extermination is a must.
+To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

-Does Apple Cider Vinegar Kill Fleas – Step by Step
+Does Apple Cider Vinegar Kill Fleas?
+Natural Flea Repellent

 2: Shampooing and Rinsing the pet

-To treat your pet, you first need to bath it in water and Dawn dish soap, and then rinse it with a soapy water and vinegar solution.
+To treat your pet, you first need to bathe it in water and Dawn dish soap and then rinse it with a soapy water and vinegar solution.
 What you need include:

 – Dawn Dish Soap, – Vinegar, – Flea comb, and – Bowl.